-Mother testified that she had two vehicles at the time of the hearing and identified pictures of her two-bedroom trailer and stated that she had a queen size bed, a twin bed, and a toddler bed available for the Children.
-She acknowledged that she held a month-tomonth lease for her current residence at a rate of \$400 per month but asserted that she has lived in the same residence since July 2019, approximately three years.
+Mother testified that she had two vehicles at the time of the hearing and identified pictures of her two-bedroom trailer and stated that she had a queen size bed, a twin bed, and a toddler bed available for the Children.6 She acknowledged that she held a month-to-month lease for her current residence at a rate of \$400 per month but asserted that she has lived in the same residence since July 2019, approximately three years.
 She earned an annual income of approximately \$7,000 through her part-time employment in 2021.
-She intended to apply for disability benefits because of her past diagnoses of post-traumatic stress disorder, attention deficit hyperactivity disorder, and anxiety but did not have a current medical diagnosis to use a basis for her disability application.
+She intended to apply for disability benefits because of her past diagnoses of post-traumatic stress disorder, attention deficit hyperactivity disorder, and anxiety but did not have a current medical diagnosis to use as a basis for her disability application.
+She was not taking any medication for these various conditions and was not currently under the care of a therapist.
 She believed she could support herself sufficiently through her part-time employment and opined that there were plenty of extra jobs she could obtain to earn money.
 She acknowledged that she still had some pending criminal charges and agreed that she committed some of her criminal offenses while the Children were in her care.
 She alleged that she immediately quit using marijuana when the Children were removed.